Cahuachi: Architecture and artifacts

 Rooms are not found on all mounds.
-For the rooms that do exist, the walls of are built out of adobe.
+For the rooms that do exist, the walls of are built of adobe.
 There are a few different types of adobe clay present at the site, and are sometime mixed together in the construction of walls and rooms.
-The types of adobe include: beige, yellow, or grey.
+The types of adobe include: Beige, yellow, or grey.
 All of the rooms also had a final layer of mud.
 There are very few walls that had been painted.
-The walls were usually not very high (not exceeding one meter) and were very thick (Silverman 1986: 196).
+The walls were usually not very high (not exceeding one meter) and were very thick.
 The use of huarango posts in the construction of rooms and walls is also common at Cahuachi.

-The major walls at Cahuachi were very carefully constructed and well made.
+The major walls at Cahuachi were carefully constructed and well made.
 The layers of adobe used to build them are carefully regular, and had two final layers of mud plaster, as well as a white wash finish.

 The Room of the Posts is said to have some sort of ancestor worship association because of the use of huarango posts.
 In this region, huarango is sometimes used to symbolize ancestry, sort of like the biblical tree of life.
-These “ancestor posts” are further supported by the structures apparent use as a burial place, and a special carved huarango post that depicts a human face and flute (Silverman 1993: 193).
-Another interesting aspect to consider and is supportive of an ancestral interpretation is that the radiocarbon dates on some of the posts are earlier than Strong's Nasca 5 dates of the area, which can be explained because perhaps they were not erected at the same time, but at important, symbolic life events, or that since they hold special significance that they were reused from an earlier structure (Silverman 1993:193).
-In one of the walls of the Room there is a niche and two small depressions within that, containing spondylus shell (Silverman 1993, 179).
+These “ancestor posts” are further supported by the structures apparent use as a burial place, and a special carved huarango post that depicts a human face and flute.
+Another interesting aspect to consider and is supportive of an ancestral interpretation is that the radiocarbon dates on some of the posts are earlier than Strong's Nasca 5 dates of the area, which can be explained because perhaps they were not erected at the same time, but at important, symbolic life events, or that since they hold special significance that they were reused from an earlier structure.
+In one of the walls of the room there is a niche and two small depressions within that, containing spondylus shell.

 In addition to the already above mentioned artifacts, there were many plainware and decorated vessels including vases, bowls, bottles with handles, caches, musical instruments, and baskets.
-Strong dated a lot of these items to Nasca 5 times.
-There was also found in the Room of the Posts "four bundles of tied canes conforming to back-strap looms."
-(Silverman 1993: 186) This versatility could perhaps be due to the fact that people carried all their belongings that they would need for their stay at Cahuachi.
-Fineware and plainware at Cahuachi was studied by Helaine Silverman where she studied types of vessel shape, painted design and color, and their relative dates and chronology (Silverman 1993: 227).
+Strong dated many of these items to Nasca 5 times.
+There was also found in the Room of the Posts "four bundles of tied canes conforming to back-strap looms".
+This versatility could perhaps be due to the fact that people carried all their belongings that they would need for their stay at Cahuachi.
+Fineware and plainware at Cahuachi was studied by Helaine Silverman where she studied types of vessel shape, painted design and color, and their relative dates and chronology.
 There are twenty five shape classes described by Gayton and Kroeber.
 Common vessel shapes at Cahuachi were the "double-spout-and bridge- bottles".
-(Silverman 1993: 230) The Nasca phase of this class of pottery distributed at Cahuachi is largely phase 3 or undeterminable.
+The Nasca phase of this class of pottery distributed at Cahuachi is largely phase 3 or undeterminable.